SciML/ModelingToolkit.jl/docs/src/basics/ContextualVariables.md

 ## Variable metadata [Experimental/TODO]

-In many engineering systems some variables act like "flows" while others do not.
+In many engineering systems, some variables act like “flows” while others do not.
 For example, in circuit models you have current which flows, and the related voltage which does not.
 Or in thermal models you have heat flows.
 In these cases, the `connect` statement enforces conservation of flow between all of the connected